Recycling Fire Extinguishers

 - For all yellow BCF/halon extinguishers, please return to your local fire station.

 - These will be sent to the National Halon Bank for appropriate recycling and disposal.

 - Do not use these extinguishers or release their contents into the atmosphere.

 - The Department of Environment and Conservation NSW works with local council to provide drop off centres for fire extinguishers.
 Weekend drop off centres have been organised throughout the Sydney, Hunter and Illawarra regions.
-See DEC website: www.cleanout.com.au or contact the Environment Line Ph: 131 555.
+See DEC website: www.cleanout.com.au [external link] or contact the Environment Line: 131 555.

 - Ensure everyone in the home/office knows the location of all extinguishers and how to use them.

-- Extinguishers need to be pressure tested every six years by a registered fire extinguisher service organisation.
+- Extinguishers need to be pressure tested every five years by a registered fire extinguisher service organisation.